rrijnberk/a11y-ng-support/README.md

 - escape &
 - tab.

+Also supported as shorthand are:

+- alphabetical [a-z]
+- alphanumerical [0-1, a-z]
+- numerical [0-1]

 ## Inspiration for this support framework

 These are some posts i read which inspired me to do more and create this framework.

-Accessibility in AngularJS and Beyond, Marcy Sutton (http://marcysutton.com/slides/fluent2015/#/1) The inaccessible web: how we got into this mess, Mischa Andrews (https://uxdesign.cc/the-inaccessible-web-how-we-got-into-this-mess-7cd3460b8e32#.htogr0eqf)
+- Accessibility in AngularJS and Beyond, Marcy Sutton (http://marcysutton.com/slides/fluent2015/#/1)
+- The inaccessible web: how we got into this mess, Mischa Andrews (https://uxdesign.cc/the-inaccessible-web-how-we-got-into-this-mess-7cd3460b8e32#.htogr0eqf)